Triton Score ranks performance in 3 key areas for each workout and lets you know:

 What to know about your Readiness Score?

-RPE or Rating of Perceived Exertion is a method of measuring how intense you perceived the practice to be.
-RPE is measured on a 0-10 scale, and you will need to record it manually.
-Note that it is crucial to be honest and accurate in your rating, as RPE is part of the load calculation.
-Injury risk and status are calculated from your RPE and training load.
+Workout Rating or Rating of Perceived Exertion is a method of measuring how intense you perceived the practice to be.
+Workout Rating is measured on a 0-10 scale, and you will need to record it manually.
+Note that it is crucial, to be honest, and accurate in your rating, as Workout Rating is part of the load calculation.
+Injury risk and status are calculated from your Workout Rating and training load.